UVU-DigitalMedia/DGM3780PolymerAssignment/PULL_REQUEST_TEMPLATE.md

-Student name:
+Student name: Elizabeth Smitley

-What I learned:
+What I learned: sudo, binding, toggle

-What I found most difficult:
+What I found most difficult:  Being intuitive, figuring out what applies and what doesn't.